 A GLP-1 should also be started if you’re overweight, because losing weight on your own is tough, and this medication will make it easier.

 When people first go on these medications they lose muscle and fat (which is natural), but if they go off of them and gain weight back, it’s all fat.
-You’ll also lose the cardiorenal-hepatic protection these medications provide.
+They also lose the cardiorenal-hepatic protection these medications provide.

 The Benefits of Starting a GLP-1 Earlier in Type 2 Diabetes: Key Takeaways